mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 All vehicles share some common characteristics.
 The example shown here is a simple ground car found on most low-Tech Level industrialised worlds.

-MOVEMENT While the distance a Traveller, alien or animal can move is listed in metres per combat round, vehicles are capable of travelling much, much faster.
+MOVEMENT While the distance a Traveller, alien or animal can move is listed in meters per combat round, vehicles are capable of travelling much, much faster.
 For this reason, the rate at which a vehicle is moving is determined by Speed Bands, as shown on the Speed Bands table.
-This table shows the relative speed each Speed band represents in kilometres per hour for reference.
+This table shows the relative speed each Speed band represents in kilometers per hour for reference.

 A vehicle may change its current speed by one Speed Band at the start of every combat round if it is travelling at Fast speed or less, or by one Speed Band every minute if it is travelling faster.
 Travellers on foot will typically use the Idle band.

 The Speed Band Number is a useful abbreviation of the Speed Bands and is used for some rules a little further on.

-Speed Bands Speed Band Speed Band Number Kilometres per Hour Stopped 0 0 Idle 1 1–20 Very Slow 2 20–50 Slow 3 50–100 Medium 4 100–200 High 5 200–300 Fast 6 300–500 Very Fast 7 500–800 Subsonic 8 800–1,200 Supersonic 9 1,200–6,000 Hypersonic 10 6,000 or more
+Speed Bands Speed Band Speed Band Number Kilometers per Hour Stopped 0 0 Idle 1 1–20 Very Slow 2 20–50 Slow 3 50–100 Medium 4 100–200 High 5 200–300 Fast 6 300–500 Very Fast 7 500–800 Subsonic 8 800–1,200 Supersonic 9 1,200–6,000 Hypersonic 10 6,000 or more

 ROUGH TERRAIN The listed speed for any ground vehicle is what is normally attainable on a relatively flat or even surface, such as a road, track or short grass.
 If a ground vehicle
 (any vehicle that uses the Drive skill) is taken off-road, the going will get more difficult.